-The Company does not have any income or expenses which are not included in the (loss)/return for the year.
+The Company does not have any income or expenses which are not included in the return/(loss) for the year.

-All of the (loss)/return and total comprehensive income for the year is attributable to the owners of the Company.
+All of the return/(loss) and total comprehensive income for the year is attributable to the owners of the Company.